China’s Belt and Road Initiative

 China-Pakistan Economic Corridor (CPEC)

 The CPEC is one of the flagship projects of the BRI, connecting China's Xinjiang region to Pakistan's Gwadar Port on the Arabian Sea.
+It was Launched in April 2015 with the estimated budget of $62 billion.
 This corridor includes a network of highways, railways, and energy projects, aiming to enhance trade and economic integration between the two countries.
 The development of Gwadar Port is particularly significant, as it provides China with a strategic access point to the Indian Ocean, bypassing the Strait of Malacca.

 China-Europe Railway Express